-On behalf of the Administration, Faculty, and Staff of the Hanover Middle School, I am excited to welcome you to the 2019-2020 school year.
+On behalf of the Administration, Faculty, and Staff of the Hanover Middle School, I would like to welcome all of the HMS students and families to the 2023-2024 school year.
 The Mission of HMS is to establish a safe learning environment that fosters respect, responsibility, perseverance, and support for all learners.
 This mission sets the foundation for student academic, social, and emotional growth and success.
+The students and staff have an opportunity to truly soar and succeed without limits.

 Hanover Middle School is a community where all stakeholders strive for and expect excellence.
-In the 2019-2020 school year we are going to continue working everyday to meet and exceed high expectations.
+In the 2023-2024 school year, we are going to continue working every day to meet and exceed high expectations.
 As a school community, we have an understanding of hard work and perseverance and can correlate their meanings to success and opportunity.

 As a Hanover Middle School student, the expectation is that you are respectful and responsible while challenging yourself to make the most of your middle school experience.
 You come to school each day to expand your academic, social, and emotional capacity.
-Being able to enjoy your middle school years is important to us but that enjoyment goes hand-in-hand with responsibility and hard work.
+Being able to enjoy your middle school years is important to us, but that enjoyment goes hand-in-hand with responsibility and hard work.
 Our goal each and every day is to improve ourselves.

 It is with great enthusiasm that I look forward to the upcoming school year.
-Please know that I believe that effective communication is essential in the success of our school and I encourage you to contact me with any and all ideas, questions, and concerns.
+Please know that I believe that effective communication is essential in the success of our school, and I encourage you to contact me with any and all ideas, questions, and concerns.